vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 You might have to write a custom importer plugin to load the settings file.

-### sass modern options
+### sass modern compiler

 If you're using Vite or Nuxt 3 (with Vite), you can enable SASS modern Vite options to improve dev server startup and build performance, you will need to:

 - bump Vite to `5.4.0`: `"vite": "^5.4.0"`
 - bump SASS to `1.77.8`: `"sass": "^1.77.8"`
+- add `sass-embedded` to your dev dependencies: `"sass-embedded": "^1.77.8"`
-- configure the new sass modern options
+- configure the new sass modern compiler

 When using Vite, add the following option to your Vite config file: